yungrazr/yungrazr/README.md

 ### Hi there 👋

+- I'm a Software Engineer based in Dublin.
+- BSc.
+Computer Science graduate at TUDublin (2015-2019)
+- Interested in AR, VR and Graphic Design.
+- Music producer in my spare time.

+Check out my work on https://dvegera.dev

 <!--
 **yungrazr/yungrazr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.